lerenah/hi5ive/USER_PROFILE.md

    - Confirm that all necessary data is fetched and displayed without delays or errors.
    - Test the page's behavior when data is missing or incomplete.

-8. **UI/UX Test**:
-   - Evaluate the overall look and feel of the page for user-friendliness.
-   - Check for any visual inconsistencies or alignment issues.